Skip to main contentEnter

 Central government and law enforcement must act quicker – give councils clear intervention powers without red tape, introduce regulation, and tackle the organised crime networks funding this blight before the Ipswich we believe is possible is lost forever beneath neon lights.

-It cost us ~£146 to produce this article
+It cost us ~£146 to cover this story

 News